 - Goals.
-The goals of the MBCAC and the Hwy 62 Open Studio Art Tours is to provide the general public access to the artists in the Morongo Basin; to provide the artists with opportunities to showcase their art; to promote the Art Tours as an educational setting for visitors to meet the artists and learn about their process of creating art in their chosen mediums; and to promote the Art Tours as a whole (it is the responsibility of each artist to promote their individual studios.)
+The goals of the MBCAC and the Hwy 62 Open Studio Art Tours is to provide the general public access to the artists in the Morongo Basin; to provide the artists with opportunities to showcase their art; to promote the Art Tours as an educational setting for visitors to meet the artists and learn about their process of creating art in their chosen mediums; and to promote the Art Tours as a whole.

-The Hwy 62 Open Studio Art Tours is organized by the Morongo Basin Cultural Arts Council, Inc.
+The Hwy 62 Open Studio Art Tours are organized by the Morongo Basin Cultural Arts Council, Inc.

 P.O.
 Box 643, Joshua Tree, California 92252